tcwilkinson/caa2015/Paper/Paper.md

 The scientific community is a motivating force for recognition and respect from peers and it controls the quality of scientific research by scrutinising the work of others.
 It's a system of checks and balances that assures that claims are not fraudulent.
 The communication and the open process inside the community make claim robust.
 It's not the claim of a unique researcher that makes science strong and reliable but true scrutiny and critics of peers [@Fanelli2013].

-[^StableKnowledge]: "Stable knowledge" refers to the process of establishing a fact, among others @Latour1979.